-22. It is recommended that Serbia take steps to ensure that the appropriate use condition is met ahead of its first exchanges of information.
-It is however noted that Serbia will not be exchanging CbC reports in 2019.
+22. There is no change to the conclusion in relation to the appropriate use for Kenya since the previous peer review.
+The recommendation for Kenya to take steps to ensure that the appropriate use condition is met ahead of its first exchanges of information remains in place.
+It is however noted that Kenya will not be exchanging CbC reports in 2019.

-Summary of recommendations on the implementation of country-by-country reporting
+Summary of recommendations on the implementation of Country-by-Country Reporting

-Aspect of the implementation that should be improved Recommendation for improvement Part A Domestic legal and administrative framework It is recommended that Serbia take steps to implement a domestic legal and administrative framework to impose and enforce CbC requirements as soon as possible.
-Part B Exchange of information framework It is recommended that Serbia take steps to put in place an exchange of information framework that allows Automatic Exchange of Information and have QCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisites and with which it has an international exchange of information agreement in effect that allows for the automatic exchange of tax information.
-Part B Exchange of information framework It is recommended that Serbia take steps to implement the necessary processes or written procedures to ensure that the exchange of information is conducted in a manner consistent with the terms of reference relating to the exchange of information framework.
-Part C Appropriate use It is recommended that Serbia take steps to ensure that the appropriate use condition is met ahead of the first exchanges of information.
+Aspect of the implementation that should be improved Recommendation for improvement Part A Domestic legal and administrative framework It is recommended that Kenya take steps to implement a domestic legal and administrative framework to impose and enforce CbC requirements as soon as possible.
+Part B Exchange of information framework It is recommended that Kenya take steps to have QCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisite and with which it has international agreement that allow the automatic exchange of information.
+Part B Exchange of information framework It is recommended that Kenya take steps to implement the necessary processes or written procedures to ensure that the exchange of information is conducted in a manner consistent with the terms of reference relating to the exchange of information framework.
+Part C Appropriate use It is recommended that Kenya take steps to ensure that the appropriate use condition is met ahead of the first exchanges of information.